Board Meeting Agenda Template: 8-Section Format With Robert's Rules Integration

 1:05 to 1:20

 Present new proposals, resolutions, or motions requiring board approval.
 Each item follows the formal process: motion, second, discussion, vote.
 For major decisions (acquisitions, executive compensation, bylaw changes), include a written resolution in the board packet.
 Record the exact vote count (not just "passed unanimously") and any dissenting opinions for the minutes.
-Boards that pre-circulate resolutions 5 days in advance complete their voting 30% faster because members arrive with informed positions.
+Boards that pre-circulate resolutions several days in advance move through their votes faster because members arrive with informed positions.

 8